voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

             ...
         labels.json

-Multiple label files, each corresponding to one or more images.
-Image filepaths are stored in labels as streams:
+3. Multiple JSON files, each corresponding to one or more images, with image filepaths stored in the labels as streams:

 .. code-block:: text